xiaohai2016/CluPy/README.md

 # CluPy
-[CluPy](https://github.com/xiaohai2016/CluPy) is a simple clustering library and framework for parallel executions in Python.
+[CluPy](https://github.com/xiaohai2016/CluPy) is a simple library and framework for cluster computation in Python.
 Unlike other prallel processing and clustering technologies, [CluPy](https://github.com/xiaohai2016/CluPy) hides all the clustering delecacies from programmers.
 A simple wrapping of a function call is sufficient to turn a local function call to be executed in a cluster and thus allowing parallelism among multiple invocations.

 At the same time, resources registraion, management, coordination and system configurations are all designed to be simple and intuitive.